liguiqi/mobile-use/README.md

 The user inputs the task description on the Web interface, and the Mobile Use automatically operates the mobile phone and completes the task.

+**⚠️Special Reminder**: The actions are autonomously decided by the agent, which may involve uncontrollable operational risks.
+It is recommended to stay alert to your phone's status during the experience.
+If any operational risks arise, please terminate the task immediately or use a test phone to avoid issues caused by misoperations.

+## 🎉 News
+- **[2025/03/17]**: Mobile Use now supports the **multi-agent** framework!
+Equipped with planning, reflection, memorization and progress mechanisms, Mobile Use achieves impressive performance on AndroidWorld!
+- **[2025/03/04]**: Mobile Use is released!
+We have also released v0.1.0 of mobile-use library, providing you an AI assistant for mobile - Any app, any task!

 ## 📊 Benchmark
 ![](docs/assets/benchmark.png)